tuyunbin/CARD/README.md

 # Context-aware Difference Distilling for Multi-change Captioning
 This package contains the accompanying code for the following paper:

-Tu, Yunbin, et al. ["Context-aware Difference Distilling for Multi-change Captioning"](https://aclanthology.org/2024.acl-long.430.pdf), which has appeared as a regular paper in ACL 2024 main conference.
+Tu, Yunbin, et al. ["Context-aware Difference Distilling for Multi-change Captioning"](https://aclanthology.org/2024.acl-long.430.pdf), which has appeared as a long paper in ACL 2024 main conference.

 ## We illustrate the training and testing details as follows: